kokospalme/java-BC/README.md

 * [X] display the current latency between DJ Pro Link and Ableton Link
 * [X] manipulate latency on the fly via buttons
 * [X] manipulate who is the current Master of the session
-* [ ] illuminate an LED when Ableton Link is Master
+* [] illuminate an LED when Ableton Link is Master (bugs when obcgui is used in java-BC)

 ## install
 * install raspberry pi OS lite on a SD card with the [Raspberry Pi imager](https://www.raspberrypi.com/software/)